gudivadaashok/razavi_cmos_analog/Exam_Preparation_Questions.md

 - Similarly, increasing $C$ to reduce $kT/C$ noise requires larger currents to maintain the same bandwidth (Slew Rate $= I/C$).

 **Conclusion:**
-Reducing noise voltage by a factor of 2 (6dB) typically requires increasing power by a factor of 4 (12dB).
+Reducing noise by a factor of 2 (6dB) typically requires increasing power by a factor of 4 (12dB).

 ---